Diabetes and Other Chronic Diseases

 • Evaluation to determine whether the programs are making a difference in people’s lives as they manage their chronic conditions and to continually improve our programs.

 Living Healthy Champlain is a coordinated effort among Bruyère Continuing Care (Bruyère, Élisabeth Bruyère Research Institute), the Champlain Community Care Access Centre (CCAC) and over 30 partner organizations to promote and facilitate chronic disease self-management programs and supports across the Champlain LHIN.
 To learn more about the Champlain CDSM Program, contact Rachel Bowen, CDSM Project Coordinator at Rbowen@bruyere.org.

 Champlain Diabetes Strategy

 As in the rest of the province and Canada, diabetes is a large and growing health problem in the Champlain region.
-In July 2008, the Ontario Ministry of Health and Long-Term Care (MOHLTC) announced a four-year commitment to an Ontario Diabetes Strategy.
+In July 2008, the Ontario Ministry of Health and Long-Term Care (Ministry) announced a four-year commitment to an Ontario Diabetes Strategy.
 The goal is to improve the health of Ontarians living with diabetes.
-For more information on diabetes resources, please visit the Stand Up to Diabetes site.
+For more information on diabetes resources, please visit Stand Up to Diabetes.

 Diabetes Education Programs

 During the past two years, the Champlain region received seven new diabetes education teams to improve access to diabetes education in communities of highest need.